hattesen/moisture-meter/README.md

 Suitable for use in drying kilns.

-Includes temperature probe and Anemometer (hot wire type) for measuring air flow in kiln.
+Optional (plug-in) hot wire type Anemometer for measuring air flow in kiln.

 # Design